 You don’t know what you want to accomplish . . . or why.

 You have no idea what you should say . . . or why.

 And you don’t view yourself as benefitting from the process in any way.
 Instead, you see it as something painful.

-Because it is painful.
+Because the explanations are incomplete.
+Because you never get the whole story.
 Teaching you how to deliver a cogent, competent, powerful business presentation is always someone else’s job.

-A problem because your career often hinges on how well you can present.
+This can be a problem because your career often hinges on how well you can present.
 And if you present badly, you needlessly handicap yourself.